django-unchained/LAPOS/pos-tagging/README.rst

 This ensures that the tagger will output several tag probabilities per word.

+Additionally, correct the paths to bin, cmd and lib specified in tree-tagger-polish (and possibly other language taggers) within the cmd folder.

 For Treetagger-Python: In the ``treetagger.py`` file, add the path to these cmd/tree-tagger-language files.
+Pip install Treetagger-Python (upgrade if necessary).

 Usage
 ------------